Austinjnr/javascript-amazon/README.md

-# JavaScrip 101
+# JavaScrip course

-    -HTML : Creates the content
+- HTML : Creates the content
-    -CSS : Changes the appearance of the page -JavaScript :Makes the page interactive
+- CSS : Changes the appearance of the page
+- JavaScript :Makes the page interactive